-T Level Transition programme
+T Level Transition Programme

-The T Level Transition Programme (TLTP) is a new one-year, 16 to 19, level 2 study programme, which provides a high-quality route onto T Levels.
-It is designed for those learners with T Level aspirations, who would benefit from the additional study time, preparation and support the programme provides, to help them progress onto a T Level.
+The T Level Transition Programme (TLTP) is a new one-year, 16 to 19, level 2 study programme, which provides a high-quality route on to T Levels.
+It is designed for those students with T Level aspirations, who would benefit from the additional study time, preparation and support the programme provides, to help them progress on to a T Level.

-There is a TLTP for each T Level Technical Education route, rather than individual T Levels or occupational specialisms, to provide a broad introduction to the industry-relevant knowledge, practical, transferable and employability skills and behaviours, relevant to a learners chosen T Level subject area.
-The programme consists of interrelated components including English, maths and digital; technical knowledge and skills; experience of the workplace; and wider support and personal development.
+There is a TLTP for each T Level Technical Education route, rather than individual T Levels or occupational specialisms, to provide a broad introduction to the industry-relevant knowledge, practical, transferable and employability skills and behaviours relevant to a student's chosen T Level subject area.
+The programme consists of interrelated components including English, maths and digital, technical knowledge and skills, experience of the workplace, and wider support and personal development.
 Together, these components complement and reinforce learning and development.

-The National Technical Outcomes have been developed for each route, to set out the minimum learners are expected to cover in the technical component of the programme.
-The National Technical Outcomes have been developed with close reference to T Level outline content and the T Level Technical Qualification specifications so that they provide a steppingstone to T Level, appropriate to level 2.
+The National Technical Outcomes have been developed for each route, to set out the minimum students are expected to cover in the technical component of the programme.
+The National Technical Outcomes have been developed with close reference to T Level outline content and the T Level Technical Qualification specifications so that they provide a stepping stone to T Level, appropriate to level 2.

-The T Level Transition programme is being introduced alongside T Levels.
-More information on the T Level Transition Programme can be found on the government's website gov.uk.
+The TLTP is being introduced alongside T Levels.
+More information on the TLTP can be found on the government's website: www.gov.uk.